How to Create Sudo User on CentOS and Rocky Linux

 Introduction

-This guide will walk you through the steps to add a user to sudoers in CentOS.
+This guide will explain how to add a user to the sudoers list on CentOS and Rocky Linux.

 Prerequisites